spaceexpanse/metaverse/Src/Module/LuaScript/LuaInterpreter/intro.md

-# Lua Script Interface for Orbiter
+# Lua Script Interface for SpaceXpanse

 @lookup intro.md

-Orbiter contains a script interpreter module which allows to control a variety of simulation tasks with the help of scripts.
+SpaceXpanse contains a script interpreter module which allows to control a variety of simulation tasks with the help of scripts.
 Script applications include autopilots, MFD control, interactive tutorials, mission control, and many others.

-The Orbiter script engine uses the Lua scripting language ([www.lua.org](http://www.lua.org)).
-A large number of functions and methods have been added to the standard Lua command set to provide an interface to the Orbiter simulation environment.
-To a large extent the Lua-Orbiter interface replicates the Orbiter C++ API interface.
+The SpaceXpanse script engine uses the Lua scripting language ([www.lua.org](http://www.lua.org)).
+A large number of functions and methods have been added to the standard Lua command set to provide an interface to the SpaceXpanse simulation environment.
+To a large extent the Lua-SpaceXpanse interface replicates the SpaceXpanse C++ API interface.

-This manual describes the Orbiter extensions to Lua.
+This manual describes the SpaceXpanse extensions to Lua.
 It is not a general introduction to Lua.
 To learn how to write Lua scripts, please consult the documentation and resources available on the Lua website.

 ## Invoking the interpreter